johnlow-code/face-mask-detection-and-surveillance/README.md

 pip install numpy

 # Dataset links for masked and unmasked face sets
 Contains two folders of masked and unmasked datasets.
-Simple place the pictures in to the masked and without mask folder in the project file will do.
+Simple place the pictures into the masked and without mask folder in the project file will do. https://bit.ly/34Gh5ab

-https://bit.ly/34Gh5ab

 Credits to Maskedface-Net for the no mask and masked dataset to train the model: https://github.com/cabani/MaskedFace-Net

+# How-to
+1. Input your datasets into the folder.
+2. Run the train_mask_detector.py to train the model with the loaded dataset.
+3. Run the detect_mask_video.py to start the face mask recognition through your webcam.
+4. If you are not wearing any mask for more than 3 seconds, the program will take a snapshot.
+5. Run the detect_mask_photo to detect any face mask worn in a picture.
+6. Input any face data with the person's name as the image's name in the face_ID folder.
+7. Run the anti_masker_identifier to detect the person not wearing a mask in the snapshot folder.
+8. Check the report.csv .